YossiAharon/YossiAharon/README.md

 - Currently living in Tiberias city in Israel.
 - I'm also a musician, singer, keyboardist and virtuoso Greek bouzouki player.
-- Owner and Founder of <a href="https://www.greek.co.il/">Greek.co.il</a>, the largest website in Israel that deals with Greek tourism, information about Greece and Greek islands.
+- Owner and Founder of <a href="https://www.greek.co.il/">Greek.co.il</a>, the largest website in Israel that deals with Greek tourism, recommendations about Greece and Greek islands.
 - 🌱 Nature lover.

 ### :link: Links